MSTAR

 Clinical Experiences

-Students will participate in several ½ day clinical observations experiences at UCSF, the San Francisco Veteran Affairs Medical Center, or other UCSF-affiliated sites with geriatric clinical programs, totaling approximately 10% of their effort.
+Students will participate in several ½ day clinical observations experiences at UCSF, the San Francisco Veteran Affairs Medical Center, or other UCSF-affiliated sites with geriatric clinical programs.
 These rotations may include services such as the Outpatient Geriatrics clinics, the inpatient Geriatric ACE Consult Service, the Home Based Primary Care Service, the VA Nursing Home and others.
 Typically, 1-2 students will be assigned to follow a clinician performing their usual care duties.
+Due to recent UCSF restrictions on visiting students, more experiences are available for UCSF students.

-All students will prepare presentations about their summer research for a symposium attended by UCSF faculty.
-Mentors and other researchers will provide feedback and support to help students prepare for these presentations.
-The presentation format is designed to prepare students to submit abstracts to the American Geriatrics Society annual meeting in May 2025.
-Submission of abstracts is highly encouraged.
+All students will prepare a presentation about their summer research project for an end-of-summer symposium attended by UCSF faculty and all MSTAR students.
+Mentors and other researchers will provide feedback and support to help students prepare for these presentations, including during a dedicated Works in Progress session.
+The presentation format is designed to practice the experience of a giving a short research talk at a national conference.
+All student are expected to submit an abstract to the American Geriatrics Society Annual Meeting, which occurs in May each year.
+Historically all students will have their abstracts accepted as poster presentations, and occasionally students will be given the prestigious opportunity of an oral presentation.
 Some students in past cohorts have been co-authors on papers later published.
 It is up to the student and the research mentor to determine if this is an appropriate and realistic goal of the summer research.

 Logistical Considerations